What is separation in a marriage?

-Separation is when a married couple decides to live separate lives while remaining legally married.
-Separation is often seen as a sign that a divorce is imminent but it depends on the situation.
+Separation in a marriage is when a married couple decides to live separate lives while remaining legally married.
+Separation in a marriage is often seen as a sign that a divorce is imminent but it depends on the situation.
 People should not view separation in a marriage as an end of their relationship.

 1. Separating the right way